balancer/erc20-redeemable/README.md

 __Balancer governance user__: As a balancer employee, I need to send users their accrued BAL based on the value of tokens in their pools.
 I may want to restrict how long before a user can unlock their BAL

-## Future Requirements
+## Balancer v2

-In the future, a user's rewards may be vested over time.
-This would require adding an allocation more than 0-7 days in the future (most likely for a year).
+This method for distributing BAL will eventually be replaced with an on-chain distribution calculation in v2.  [v2 distributors](https://github.com/balancer-labs/balancer-v2-monorepo/tree/master/pkg/distributors)